vinayrayapati/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 # 7. Word of Thanks

 My sincere thanks to the team of VLSI System Design for the 5-day workshop.
 The sessions are very well conducted.
 The content is very precise and helpful in my understanding of the flow.
 I very much look forward to any future workshops and events.
-My special thanks to Mr.kunal and Mr.Shon Taware for helping me out with the flow.
+My special thanks to Mr.kunal for helping me out with the flow.
 I wish the VSD Team all the very best on their future endeavours.